The 10 most beautiful film scores to play on the saxophone

 It is already eight years since the first episode of Game of Thrones was released, an American series adapted from the novels by George R. R. Martin (A Song of Ice and Fire).

-This fantasy medieval saga is famous for its realism and for its many sources of inspiration taken from real events, locations and historical characters.
+This fantasy medieval saga is famous for its realism and for its many sources of inspiration taken from real events, locations, and historical characters.
 It has been immensely successful worldwide.

-Throughout the eight seasons, several million viewers have followed the adventures of the Starks, the Lannisters and other enchanted creatures.
-Many derivative products have seen the light of day, including video games, board games and role games based on the world of the hit series.
+Throughout the eight seasons, several million viewers have followed the adventures of the Starks, the Lannisters, and other enchanted creatures.
+Many derivative products have seen the light of day, including video games, board games, and role games based on the world of the hit series.

-The music was composed by Ramin Djawadi who, given the success of the series and its signature tune, organised the Game of Thrones Live Concert Experience, a worldwide concert tour based on the music from the series.
+The music was composed by Ramin Djawadi who, given the success of the series and its signature tune, organized the Game of Thrones Live Concert Experience, a worldwide concert tour based on the music from the series.